peter88213/yw-reporter/docs/usage.md

 #### Output

 - **HTML** -- Create a HTML file and open it with the default Web browser.
-- **CSV** -- Create a CSV (comma separated values) file and open it with the default CSV application.
+- **CSV** -- Create an uft-8 encoded CSV (comma separated values) file and open it with the default CSV application.

 ## Configuration file